epeios-q37/atlas-node/README.md

 - `npm install`
 - `node Hello/Hello.js`

+You can also put below source code in a file and launch it after having installed the [*atlastk* package](http://q37.info/s/h3zjb39j) (`npm install atlastk`), or, with absolutely no installation, paste the below code [here](http://q37.info/s/nkcgqn7z), and open the displayed *URL* in a web browser.

-For a live demonstration: <http://q37.info/runkit/Hello>.
+For a live demonstration: <http://q37.info/s/xzfks7fk>.

 Source code: